 6. Encourage Online Reviews

-Ratings and reviews are important, especially to small businesses, so don’t be afraid to ask for them.
-Use signs in your business, remarks in emails or links on your website to direct customers how to leave feedback about your services.
+89% of consumers check reviews online when buying a new product or service, making ratings and reviews vital, especially to small businesses, so don’t be afraid to ask for them.
+Use signs in your business, remarks in emails, or links on your website to direct customers on how to leave feedback about your services.
 And when they do, make sure you respond.